 The RLC Foundation Board

-- Major General (retired) David Shouesmith – Chairman
+- Major General (retd) David Shouesmith – Chairman

 - Brigadier Martin Moore – CDCSS

 - Brigadier Stephen Shirley – Commandant of the Defence College of Logistics, Policing and Administration

 - Colonel SW Rayson TD – Assistant Head Reserves Plans

 - Mr Paul Glanville – DHL

 - Mr Phil O’Grady – PA Consulting